Priority Research Areas for SCGSR 2016 Competition 2

 Crops grown for bioenergy purposes will possess characteristics quite different from those required of plants grown for food.
 Decreased or altered lignin composition, a longer juvenile period for increased biomass, and in some cases a perennial life style are beneficial traits for bioenergy feed stocks.
 Current DOE Genomic Science Program research efforts in renewable feed stocks for bioenergy focus on the manipulation of metabolic pathways and carbon allocation in plant tissues to produce plant strains with enhanced biofuel production characteristics.
 Candidates for this topic should focus on genomic research seeking improved bioenergy crop characteristics such as high biomass yields, modified cell walls, and optimized growth and development.
 Research is also encouraged to further understanding of molecular mechanisms underlying traits that increase sustainable production of such crops, such as nitrogen/water use efficiency and drought tolerance.
 Future DOE bioenergy research will require plant scientists trained in genetics and breeding to translate such metabolic studies to the field.

-(d) Environmental Systems Science: Process-Level Ecosystem Research to Terrestrial Models
+(d) Environmental Systems Science: Process-Level Subsurface/Belowground Research to Inform Models of the Terrestrial System

-Current climate and ecosystem models ignore, or lack the complexity to adequately represent, subsurface processes (e.g., soil biogeochemistry, plant-soil interactions, reactive transport, microbial ecology, hydrology, etc.).
-The inadequate representation of these critically important ecosystem processes is a major roadblock in our ability to predictively understand the Earth system.
+Current climate, ecosystem, land process and watershed models ignore, or lack the complexity to adequately represent, subsurface processes (e.g., soil biogeochemistry, plant-soil interactions, reactive transport, microbial ecology, hydrology, etc.).
+The inadequate representation of these critically important subsurface/belowground processes is a major roadblock in our ability to predictively understand the Earth system.
 Improving our representation of the complex Earth system requires a better understanding of terrestrial ecosystem and/or subsurface processes that can affect the cycling and transport of carbon, water, and nutrients from process-level observational, ecosystem and hydrobiogeochemical research.
-Candidates for this topic are required to clearly delineate an integrative, hypothesis-driven approach and clearly describe the existing needs in state-of-the-art models through research projects that will inform the climate or ecosystem modeling components with empirical terrestrial process research.
-Developing a workforce with experience in innovative, experimental approaches efforts in subsurface ecology will enable DOE to make significant advances in the high resolution predictive understanding of the Earth system and to foster innovative research.
+Candidates for this topic are required to delineate an integrative, hypothesis-driven approach and clearly describe the existing needs in state-of-the-art models through subsurface/belowground process research projects that will inform climate, ecosystem, land process and watershed models.
+Developing a workforce with experience in innovative, experimental approaches efforts in subsurface/belowground process research will enable DOE to make significant advances in the high resolution predictive understanding of the Earth system and to foster innovative research.

 (e) Atmospheric Systems Research: Coupling Atmospheric Observational Data with Numerical Models